EdgenDy/Learning-V8-Javascript-Engine/README.md

 17 | enum class InProcessStackDumping { kDisabled, kEnabled };
 ```

-And the last is `v8::TracingController` that wraps in `std::unique_ptr` object and construct it with the default constructor as its initial value.
+And the last is `v8::TracingController` that wraps in an empty `std::unique_ptr` object.

 ```c++
 // include/v8-platform.h